JamesPerisher/track-in-time-server/README.md

 # Track In Time Server

-Track In Time Server is a python web server used for carnivals with recording times and participants.
+Track In Time Server is a python web server used for sporting events with recording times and participants.

 ## Getting Started